anycook/anycook-api/README.md

 - The anycook API can be accessed on [http://localhost:8080](http://localhost:8080).
 The MySQL server via port 3333

 ### Adding database data
-- The puppet scripts create two MySQL databases. 'anycook_db' is the main database. 'zombiecooking_db' is only created to import old db data.
 - You can import a db schema by
   - using a terminal command: ```$ mysql -P 3333 -u root anycook_db < sql-file.sql```
   - using MySQL Workbench (can be downloaded [here](https://www.mysql.com/products/workbench/))